ianlintner-wf/drupal_migrate_file_to_media/README.md

 #Migrate File Entities to Media Entities

-This module allows you to migrate file entities to media entitiees using the migrate module.
+This module allows you to migrate Drupal 8.0 file entities to Drupal 8.5 media entities using the migrate module.

 ##Main features:
 - While migrating the files, a binary hash of all images is calculated and duplicate files are recognized.
 If the same file was uploaded multiple times, only one media entity will be created.